csz-academy/csz.academy/content/draft/1970/01/01/hello-world/1970-01-01-hello-world.md

 ---
+title: Hello, World!
+author: hl
 authors:
 - hl
 date: "1970-01-01T00:00:00Z"
 draft: true
-title: Hello, World!
 ---

 Hello, World!

 This is an example page that won't be published.
 Its only purpose is testing layouts.

 Run Jekyll with `--drafts` switch to build it.